- Emma Smith

-Coralent – the name given to a pattern made of bricks – is a new artwork by visual artist, Emma Smith, that will see an installation of suspended bricks hung from the ceiling of the drying room at The Brickworks Museum, with each one representing an individual worker from the industry.
-Each brick will carry the initials of the person it commemorates.
+Coralent – the name given to a pattern made of bricks – is a new artwork by visual artist, Emma Smith.
+The project presents an installation of suspended bricks hung from the ceiling of the drying room at The Brickworks Museum, with each one representing an individual worker from the industry.
+Each brick carries the initials of the person it commemorates.
 The project is part of Arts&Heritage’s Meeting Point programme and marks The Brickworks Museum’s 125th year.

 “Bricks are so ubiquitous that we don’t often think about them or how they are made, but each individual brick has passed through many different hands.

 It was the original brick making process that inspired me to think about the thousands of forgotten and invisible workers from the industry, many of whom were women and children.
 Historically, the number of people who have made bricks is astounding, and while we often don’t tend to give bricks much thought, we are all in some way connected through this inanimate object that exists all around us.

 While company stamps are a fascinating part of brick history, because of the way bricks are handled using the palm of the hands, there are typically no marks or imprints by the people that make them.
 This installation is designed to remember all the women, men and children that made the bricks that created the homes we live in, the offices we work in, and the built environment all around us.

 It’s also a celebration of the passion, skill and talent that exists in brick making; whose invisible labour results in a product so visible it is rarely seen.” – Emma Smith